tetherless-world/sdd/tutorial.md

 ### Code Mappings

+The Code Mappings table is used to assign shorthand codes to commonly used classes from ontologies.

+Once these codes are assigned in the Code Mappings table, rather than specifying the ontology classes, instead the codes can be used in the Dictionary Mapping, Codebook or Timeline tables.

-In order to learn more, see the Code Mapping <a href="documentation#code-mappings">documentation</a>.
+In order to learn more and see an example Code Mappings set, see the Code Mappings <a href="documentation#code-mappings">documentation</a>.

 ### Prefixes